 The Massachusetts General Laws also require public involvement in the process including the requirement for a public hearing on the proposed budget.

-The Mayor provides leadership in the budget process by developing budgetary policy and working closely with the city Finance Department, department heads and the City Council to assure that the process identifies community needs and priorities and develops a farsighted and well-crafted plan.
-The Mayor initiates the budget process that provides the policy context for identification of priorities and development of initiatives.
+The Mayor provides leadership in the budget process by developing budgetary policy and working closely with the city Finance Department, department heads, and the City Council to assure that the process identifies community needs and priorities and develops a farsighted and well-crafted plan.
+The Mayor initiates the budget process that provides the policy context for the identification of priorities and the development of initiatives.
 See Article 5 of the Greenfield City Charter for the rules of the budget process.